ebarahona/node-gen/README.md

 npm package to create directories and files with basic node templates using UNIX like commands touch and mkdir.

 ## Overview
 I work with NodeJS for server side applications and manually create modules and JS files, although simple and small I got tired of repeating the same small task so I wrote this to automatically generate common files.
 This also helps to keep things consistent.
+Why "node-gen" because "ed-cli" was already taken.

 ## Install
 Download or clone repo then: